 New York–based artist Zoe Leonard (b.
 1961) is among the most critically acclaimed artists of her generation.
 Over the past three decades, she has produced work in photography and sculpture that has been celebrated for its lyrical observations of daily life coupled with a rigorous, questioning attention to the politics and conditions of image making and display.

 Zoe Leonard: Survey is the first large-scale overview of the artist’s work in an American museum.
-The exhibition looks across Leonard’s career to highlight her engagement with a range of themes, among them histories of photography, embodiments of loss and mourning, institutional regulations of gender, migration, and the urban landscape.
+The exhibition looks across Leonard’s career to highlight her engagement with a range of themes, including gender and sexuality, loss and mourning, migration, displacement, and the urban landscape.
 More than it focuses on any particular subject, however, Leonard’s work slowly and reflectively calibrates vision and form.
 Using repetition, subtle changes of perspective, and shifts of scale, Leonard draws viewers into an awareness of the meanings behind otherwise familiar images or objects.
 A counter-example to the speed and disposability of image culture today, Leonard’s photographs, sculptures, and installations ask the viewer to reengage with how we see.

 Curator: Bennett Simpson